dotnet/sdk-container-builds/README.md

 You can learn more about the project from the project [Documentation](./docs).

+> **Note**
-Note: the source code is moved to [dotnet/sdk](https://github.com/dotnet/sdk/tree/main/src/Containers) repo.
+> The source code for these tools has been moved to the [dotnet/sdk](https://github.com/dotnet/sdk/tree/main/src/Containers) repo.
-For easiness, please use [containers.slnf](https://github.com/dotnet/sdk/blob/main/containers.slnf) filter in case the intention is only to build and debug containers source code.
+> For easier development, please use the [containers.slnf](https://github.com/dotnet/sdk/blob/main/containers.slnf) solution filter when working on containers-only code.

 This repo only contains documentation and issues for the project.